Specialization Project • The Game Assembly

 The Brain decides what an NPC should do based on needs, schedule, and the current world state, while Actions handle the actual behaviour.

 Each frame, the NPC either continues its current action or switches to a new one if the action has finished or should be interrupted.
-Some actions, like eating, sleeping, building, or carrying resources, are not allowed to be interrupted once they have started.

-Some actions also work like small state machines internally.
-For example, a build action can move through steps like going to a warehouse, going to the build site, and then building.
-That made it easier to keep each action self-contained instead of pushing all that logic into the Brain.
+For example, a build action can move through states like going to a warehouse, going to the build site and then building.

 View Brain::Update pseudocode